Monday, December 23, 2024

 One of the key reforms in the environmental sector may take place in Ukraine, which has been on pause for years, but in 2024 finally got off the ground.

 Environmental control reform is one of the conditions for Ukraine’s accession to the EU, so its priority and chances of implementation are quite high.
-At the same time, the reform project is criticized by a number of stakeholders - due to a significant expansion of the powers of environmental inspectors, which carries corruption risks and potential abuses.
+At the same time, the reform project is criticized by a number of stakeholders due to the significant expansion of the powers of environmental inspectors, which carries corruption risks and potential abuses.

 Why Ukraine has failed to pass an important environmental reform for years, what problems there were in considering the key bill, what exactly it envisages and what the risks are - in the analysis of “Honestly”.